SG/Modoc Ferry Service

 The Ste.
-Genevieve County Fair includes a parade, livestock shows, demolition derby, horse show, truck pulls, tractor pulls, queen contest, 4H and FFA exhibits and a band on Friday night.
+Genevieve County Fair includes a parade, livestock shows, demolition derby, horse show, truck pulls, tractor pulls, queen contest, 4H and FFA exhibits and live entertainmant most nights.
 There is a lot to see and do for adults and children all weekend with plenty of good food and entertainment.

 |Image: R. Mueller||

-Jour de Fête - The annual Jour de Fête is southeast Missouri's largest Crafts Fair.
+Jour de Fête - The annual Jour de Fête is southeast Missouri's largest outdoor Crafts Fair.
 Held in the heart of Ste.
 Genevieve's Historic District, visitors can browse through arts and crafts booths.
-Forget the heat and cool off while enjoying traditional and modern music, foods and other activities at this 45 year old tradition at the Lion's (downtown) Park and all the Historic District.
+Shop till you drop and enjoy live music, foods, living history demonstrations and other activities at this family-friendly event.

 When: Second full weekend in August

 Rural Heritage Day is a celebration of history, reverie and reminiscence dedicated to the hard working forefathers and foremothers of Ste.
 Genevieve.
 Come see how it used to be done, whether its farming, cooking, spinning, lace making, leather working, soap making, wood carving, gardening, or good old-fashioned games.
 Watch demonstrations of handicrafts of yesteryear.
 Try the Lions Club's vittles or bring a picnic.
 Stay the day and have a blast from the past!